 The Board recognizes the school must balance the need of students to attend school and the need for order in the classroom to establish an environment conducive to learning.
 As such, the Board authorizes building administrators and the Superintendent to place students who would otherwise be suspended from school as the result of a Code of Conduct violation in "in-school suspension."
-The in-school suspension teacher will be a certified teacher.
+If a student is absent on their day of assigned ISS, they will serve the suspension the next day they are present.
+During in-school suspension, students will be provided with assignments, instruction and support from the room supervisor(s) and the students' classroom teachers when available.